ehansen247/FinancialLiteracyApp/README.md

 The app contains 5 components: A dictionary, daily report, financial calculator, budgeting tool, and curriculum.

 ### Today's Report
-Displays the top headline from Bloomberg Markets and daily change in the Dow Jones, NASDAQ, and the S&P 500 indices.

-*Requires a secure HTTPS connection*
+Displays the top headline from Bloomberg Markets and daily change in the Dow Jones, NASDAQ, and the S&P 500 indices. *Requires a secure HTTPS connection*.

 ### Curriculum
 The curriculum includes 10 different sections - credit, debt, retirement, savings/budgeting, etc. Navigate between sections to read information repackaged from sites like [Investopedia](https://www.investopedia.com "Investopedia Homepage").